Bram94/numpy_bufr/README.md

 Because the decoder expands the data into an array of bits (stored in uint8 format), its use of memory is not efficient.
 Memory usage will be at least 8 times larger than that required to open the file.
 This is something to take into account when you want to decode very large files.

-The folder examples contains an example script for decoding DWD radar data.
+The folder 'examples' contains an example script for decoding DWD radar data.